Messi has 700 goals - but Barcelona have even more problems | Goal.com

 The lack of unity was wonderfully illustrated by a shot taken of the two sides during a first-half cooling break in Wednesday's 2-2 draw at Camp Nou.

-Meanwhile, the gross financial mismanagement of the Blaugrana, meanwhile, was summed up by the sight of Antoine Griezmann, a player signed for €120 million (£107m/$134m) last summer, being introduced with two seconds of normal time remaining in a game that Barca had to win.
+Meanwhile, Barcelona's gross financial mismanagement was nearly summed up by the absurd sight of Antoine Griezmann, a player signed for €120 million (£107m/$134m) last summer, being introduced with two seconds of normal time remaining in a game that Barca had to win.

 "It's difficult to put him on without destabilising the team," Setien explained afterwards.

 He had a point too.
-Setien clearly wouldn't have signed Griezmann for Barca.
+Griezmann isn't right for this Barca team.
+Setien clearly wouldn't have signed him.
 Then again, nor would his predecessor, Ernesto Valverde.
 The Frenchman's transfer never made any tactical or financial sense.

 But that is Josep Maria Bartomeu's Barcelona for you.
 There is no longer any thought given to where superstar signings might fit in.
-There is no clear, coherent strategy.
+There is no clear, coherent strategy, on or off the field.

 For all the talk of identity at Camp Nou, Barcelona no longer have one.